 Where the athlete’s trail of sacrifice reveals itself

 The FIFTY strives to tell the stories of the most interesting athletes in the world.
-Through an innovative nomination process and an internal, highly selective process, we look to undercover stories of courage, change, achievement, triumph over doubt and the relentless pursuit of athletic perfection.
+Through an innovative nomination process and an internal, highly selective process, we look to uncover stories of courage, change, achievement, triumph over doubt and the relentless pursuit of athletic perfection.
 Many of these athletes will be unknown to the general public, but by shining a light on their personal journey, we bring together a collection of stories that inform and inspire through emotional, award-winning visual storytelling and writing.

 Meet the staff